 PAWS (Plantations on Ancient Woodland Sites) are areas that have been wooded for at least the last 400 years but recently have been planted with mainly conifers for timber production.
 This dramatically reduces their wildlife value, although some of this value remains for several years before being lost forever, for example in the seed bank.
 The idea behind PAWS restoration is to sensitively turn plantations back to native broadleaf woodland, nurturing this residual wildlife value back into our landscape.

 The impact and legacy of conifer planting throughout the 20th century is a similar type of exploitation to ironstone mining.
 At the time the work was first carried out the environmental implications were not fully understood.
 Now we have a better understanding of our impact on the planet we should use this knowledge to act in a more sustainable way.

-There are many areas of PAWS across the Land of Iron area and the project will work with land managers to restore these by thinning conifers, allowing natural regeneration and planting native trees.
+There are many areas of PAWS across the Land of Iron area and the project is actively working with land managers to restore these by thinning conifers, allowing natural regeneration and planting native trees.
 Ancient woodland is a scarce and precious habitat, supporting some of Britain’s rarest species and connecting us to our ancestors who lived in the original wildwood that covered most of the country after the last ice age.